 It is important that all students will have equal opportunities for evaluation and no special arrangements will be made for any student without proper professional documentation (e.g. medical documentation clearly stating an illness has prevented a student from attending to their specific academic responsibilities).
-Some considerations may be made at the discretion of the instructor when advance notice is provided for legitimate reasons for not attending an exam.
-Otherwise, extensions will not be given.
-A deadline is a deadline.
-Students who may struggle with course materials are encouraged to see Dr. Arnold for assistance in class or during office hours as soon as possible or at another mutually convenient time.
-Students with special needs regarding writing exams please contact the instructor as soon as possible.
+Students with special needs regarding DRC writing exams please contact the instructor as soon as possible.
+If you do experience an unfortunate illness or something similar, please let me know as soon as possible so I can see what alternative arrangments might be available.